Article Updated: March 24th 2025.

 Purchase travel insurance

 Remember to get travel insurance before you fly to Japan for peace of mind.
-You want to be covered in case your luggage gets lost or there is some hold up with flights.
-Make sure the coverage lasts the entire duration of your trip and covers cancelled hotels, planes, lost luggage, theft (rare in Japan), damage to your luggage, and of course medical care.
-And while it often costs extra, we’d suggest getting insurance that covers Coronavirus travel costs.
+By taking the time to follow essential Japan travel tips like this ensures you will be covered in the event your luggage gets lost or there is some hold up with flights at either Heathrow or Haneda airport.
+Make sure the coverage lasts the entire duration of your Japan trip and covers cancelled hotels, planes, lost luggage, theft (rare in Japan), damage to your luggage, and of course medical care.

 It’s only going to take you a few minutes but learning how to say thank you (Arigatou gozaimasu) and please (Onegai Shimasu) will obviously make a lot of difference.
-There are plenty of free online resources such as NHK’s Easy Travel Japanese where you can learn useful expressions from 3 minute short videos.
-Remember that “Sumimasen” (Excuse Me) will be one of your most used words.
-You’ll also hear it a lot in restaurants when people order or get the bill.
-Don’t be afraid to say it in a large voice.
+Japan travel tips often emphasize the important of basic phrases to enhance communication, and there are plenty of free online resources such as NHK’s Easy Travel Japanese where you can learn useful expressions from 3 minute short videos.
+Remember that “Sumimasen” (Excuse Me) will be helpful to get attention in restaurants.
+Don’t be afraid to say it in a loud voice!

 Useful Travel Japanese 101